Edward Sedgwick: Career

 Sedgwick signed with MGM in 1926.
 When Buster Keaton joined the company in 1928, Sedgwick found a kindred spirit and a fellow baseball enthusiast.
 Sedgwick (known informally as "Ed" or "Junior") directed all but one of Keaton's MGM features: The Cameraman, Spite Marriage, Free and Easy, Doughboys (in which Sedgwick appears on screen as a dumb soldier), Parlor, Bedroom and Bath, Speak Easily, and What!
 No Beer?.
 In 1936 Sedgwick briefly became a producer-director at Hal Roach Studios.
 There, he made Mr. Cinderella and Pick a Star, both starring Jack Haley; Pick a Star featured a guest appearance by Laurel and Hardy.
 Between 1938 and 1940 Sedgwick directed Joe E. Brown (another baseball buddy) in five comedy features.

-Sedgwick had proven himself as a capable director of offbeat subjects (including a few murder mysteries).
-This earned him an assignment to direct Eyes in the Night (1942), which featured the novel characterization of a genial private detective -- who is blind.
+Sedgwick proved himself as a capable director of offbeat subjects (including a few murder mysteries).
+This earned him an assignment to direct Eyes in the Night (1942), which featured the novel characterization of a genial private detective who is blind.
 Producer Jack Chertok, judging Sedgwick's approach too breezy, replaced Sedgwick with promising short-subject director Fred Zinnemann.
 Sedgwick was reassigned to a more suitable project, the Laurel and Hardy comedy Air Raid Wardens.
 It was his last assignment for three years, but he remained on the MGM payroll, sharing an office with the almost-as-idle Buster Keaton.

 Lucille Ball, under contract to MGM, spent much of her free time with Sedgwick and Keaton.
 When the studio remade its 1936 hit Libeled Lady (as Easy to Wed, 1946), Ball was one of the stars, and she recruited Sedgwick and Keaton to stage a physical-comedy sequence involving duck hunting.

 Sedgwick next worked on the Red Skelton comedy A Southern Yankee (1948).
-Two modern sources differ on Sedgwick's participation.
-Author Michael Zmuda has revealed that S. Sylvan Simon directed the film in its entirety, despite Sedgwick's screen credit.
-A more recent source confirms Zmuda's discovery but adds more context.
-According to Keaton biographer James Curtis, Simon had indeed filmed A Southern Yankee in its entirety, but it previewed so poorly that producer Paul Jones asked Buster Keaton and Edward Sedgwick to add new gags, and writer Nat Perrin to insert their material into a revised script.
+Two sources differ on Sedgwick's participation.
+Author Michael Zmuda wrote that S. Sylvan Simon directed the film in its entirety, despite Sedgwick's screen credit.
+Another source, Keaton biographer James Curtis, says that Simon had indeed filmed A Southern Yankee in its entirety, but it previewed so poorly that producer Paul Jones asked Buster Keaton and Edward Sedgwick to add new gags, and writer Nat Perrin to insert their material into a revised script.
 Between them they fashioned 40 pages of sight gags, including a horse-and-buggy chase and a Civil War skirmish (which Red Skelton halts by carrying both Union and Confederate flags).
 Sedgwick directed the retakes, which saved the film, and received sole credit as director.

 In September 1950 Sedgwick and Keaton worked on the Red Skelton comedy Excuse My Dust (released 1951), assisting director Roy Rowland.
 It was their final project for MGM; dozens of longtime employees, including Sedgwick and Keaton, were released by the studio as an economy measure in 1950.
 Sedgwick's final released film was Universal's Ma and Pa Kettle Back on the Farm (filmed 1952, released 1953), featuring a Keatonesque railroad chase.